SCRAMBLES & SUMMITS

 Because I am.

-And I will be as long as there is tar to drive and trail to scramble.
+And I will be as long as there is trail to scramble and peaks to summit.

 Thank you for taking the time to read: